Brian Coyle - Playwright & Scriptwriter

 On Monday 23rd of March 2020, as the spread of Covid became increasingly deadly and the strain on the NHS unsustainable, the country entered Lockdown.

-In a reaction to those first fearful weeks I wrote twelve short monologues about how it felt to be in the middle of that extraordinary time.
+In a reaction to those first fearful weeks Brian wrote twelve short monologues about how it felt to be in the middle of that extraordinary time.
 Twelve actors recorded them on their phones and they were released online.

 You can see the original videos here: We Will Not Be Silenced.